 Tipping: At restaurants leave as close to 10 percent as is convenient, but no more.
 At hotels: porters, 5 euros; housekeepers, 1–2 euros per night, more for extra service.

 Christmas: is the biggest holiday in Germany.
 Schools close for a two-week vacation and many businesspeople take an extended time off work.
 A German Christmas tradition is the Advent wreath and Advent calendar.
 The Advent wreath has four candles: one for each Advent Sunday before Christmas.
-One candle is lit on each Sunday until Christmas.
+One candle is lit each Sunday until Christmas.
 Children open one door on the Advent calendar each day starting on December 1 as a countdown to Christmas.
 The final door is on December 24, Christmas Eve, when children open presents.
 Most Germans celebrate Christmas with family; the celebration usually includes a feast either on Christmas Eve or Christmas Day.
 Goose, turkey or other dishes are served.
 Another tradition for children is Saint Nicholas’ Day on December 6.
 Children put their boots (nice and shiny) in front of the door the night before and St. Nicholas puts fruits (usually oranges and tangerines), nuts, and goodies in them.

 Typical gestures include:

-Tipping: In restaurants, bars, and cafes, a 12% tip or service charge is always added to the bill along with the value-added tax (VAT) (all menu prices already include tip and tax).
+Tipping: In restaurants, bars, and cafes, a 12% tip or a service charge is always added to the bill along with the value-added tax (VAT) (all menu prices already include tip and tax).
 Most people will round the bill up to the next euro or so and inform their server of the amount they are willing to pay.
 In upscale restaurants, a more substantial tip of up to 10% can be left, but leaving change on the table is frowned upon.
 For other service providers: porters- generally one euro per bag; hotel maids, one euro per day.

 Christmas: Many people take one week off between Christmas and New Year.
 Most businesses are closed in that week.
 People may go to church on Christmas Eve (December 24).
 Christmas is often a family event, spent at home or at the home of a family member.
-“Gezelligheid” (cosiness) is important on these days.
+“Gezelligheid” (coziness) is important on these days.
 Many homes have a Christmas tree.
 There will be candles, and food and drinks are served throughout the day.
 Some families give presents, others do not as they have already done this on December 5 (“Sinterklaas”).
 Both Sinterklaas and Christmas are important events.

 Gestures to Avoid:

 Tipping: Many services already have a service charge added to the bill.
 If this is the case, you aren’t obliged to tip extra.
 Tipping in the Netherlands, like in most of Europe, isn’t really expected.
-However, leaving extra change or rounding up the bill in restaurants, bars and cafés is common.
+However, leaving extra change or rounding up the bill in restaurants, bars and cafés are common.
 No need to tip more than that, unless you receive great service.
-With taxis, it’s acceptable to round up and leave small tip.
+With taxis, it’s acceptable to round up and leave a small tip.